eldemirberkay0/Unity-FlexTimer/README.md

 *There are more examples at [Samples Folder](/Samples~).*
 ***
-### Using TimerManager for Basic Needs
+### Using TimerManager for Quick Needs
-If you just want to trigger an action once after a delay you can use TimerManager.RegisterEvent().
+If you want to trigger an action once after a delay you can use TimerManager.RegisterEvent().
 This function creates a basic timer and starts it directly.
 This method is just a wrapper and designed for practical use.

 TimerManager.RegisterEvent():
 ```csharp